 PROMYS is a challenging program designed to encourage ambitious high school students to explore the creative world of mathematics.
 Each summer, approximately 80 high school students from around the country gather on the campus of Boston University for six weeks of rigorous mathematical activity.
 Through their intensive efforts to solve an assortment of unusually challenging problems in Number Theory, participants will practice the art of mathematical discovery.
 The problem sets encourage students to design their own numerical experiments and to employ their own powers of analysis to discover mathematical patterns, formulate and test conjectures, and justify their ideas by devising their own mathematical proofs.

 Students are advised by resident counselors: junior counselors who have just graduated high school and undergraduate counselors who are embarking on their own mathematical careers at some of the finest universities (over half attend Harvard, MIT, or Princeton).
 In addition, the returning students, who share dormitory rooms with the first-year students, are a constant source of helpful hints and suggestions.
-Senior mathematicians and Distinguished Alums in Residence are a constant resource providing mathematical support and encouragement to the students.
+Senior mathematicians are a constant resource providing mathematical support and encouragement to the students.

 The emphasis at PROMYS is on asking good and creative questions, on hard work and persistence, on clarity of thought and precision of expression, on respect for people and ideas, and on the sheer joy of acquiring mathematical insight.
 PROMYS participants are asked to work beyond their centers of competence and to push the limits of their knowledge.
 The PROMYS community network provides all participants with a richly supportive environment within which to learn.

 Students who find their PROMYS experience especially worthwhile may be invited to return for a second summer to participate in the advanced PROMYS/CMI activities.
 To ensure that returning students and counselors find their experience intellectually stimulating, PROMYS, in partnership with the Clay Mathematics Institute, offers a variety of advanced seminars and mentored research projects each summer.
 In 2014, returning students participated in seminars on Values of the Zeta Function and p-Adic Analysis, Algebra, and Geometry and Symmetry.